THORDesignStudio/pfb-ridespot-api-spec/readme.md

 TBD

-### Editor's Choice Collection
+### Collections

-Description: Return a JSON object of the twenty latest, Editor's Choice rides associated with a collection
+Description: Return a JSON object of all collections used to categories rides on Ridespot

 Endpoint: `/data/ridespot/v1/collections`